-As NPS is designed to measure long-term happiness or loyalty, you’ll want to survey customers regularly to see the overall trend.
+As NPS is designed to measure long-term happiness or loyalty so you’ll want to survey customers regularly to see the overall trend.

 CSAT (Customer Satisfaction) asks the customer about satisfaction with their most recent interaction.
 It asks the customer to give a rating on a scale of 0-5 and is essentially a quick thumbs up, or thumbs down.
-Twitter provides a selection of questions to choose from, usually designed to measure short-term happiness such as ‘How would you rate your overall experience with XYZ?’ or ‘How would you rate the speed of service from XYZ?’.
+Twitter and Facebook provide a selection of questions to choose from, usually designed to measure short-term happiness such as ‘How would you rate your overall experience with XYZ?’ or ‘How would you rate the speed of service from XYZ?’.

 Easily integrate post interaction surveys to your social workflow

 Easily score customer opinion following a conversation and build up a picture of your customer satisfaction levels.

-Both Twitter CSAT and NPS can easily be integrated to your social customer service workflow using the Sentiment platform.
+Both Twitter and Facebook CSAT and NPS can easily be integrated to your social customer service workflow using the Sentiment platform.
 All survey responses are stored and categorised for reporting and analytics.

 See it in action!
-Twitter CSAT or NPS is already available through the Sentiment platform, so you can start learning how customers rate your social customer service and what you can do to optimise your social customer service optimisation.
-Request a demo to find out more.
+Twitter and Facebook CSAT are already available through the Sentiment platform, so you can start learning how customers rate your social customer service and what you can do to optimise your social customer service.